 Windows 7 Takes Off - IE Loses More Market Share

-Windows 7 Takes Off - IE Loses More Market Share - Janco has just released it August 2010 Browser and OS Market Share Study.
+Windows 7 Takes Off - IE Loses More Market Share - Janco released its Browser and OS Market Share Study.
 The Major Findings are:

 - Windows 7 is now being used by more users than Vista.
 Windows 7 has 17.39% of the OS market while Vista has fallen to 10.78%.

 - Microsoft owns the OS market in the desktop market.
 Currently over 94% of all desktop and laptop systems that use the internet are some form of the Windows OS

 - Users, who have tried Windows 7 are pleased with it and "highly recommend" it.
 The one exception is the 64-bit Version which has some issues associated with the 64-bit version of IE.

 - Users will continue to move to Windows 7 from Vista.
 Those users who were on Windows XP will move if their hardware will support it or they will wait until they get new equipment with the new OS pre-installed.
 We predict that by this time next year Windows 7 should have the same OS market share as Windows NT and that Vista will be a distant memory.

 Have your business continuity plan resources been cut?
 What has to be put back in you budget?